top of page

 Gordon Hampton wrote that we have reached a time in human history when our global environmental crisis requires that we make permanent life style changes.
 More than ever before, we need to fall back in love with the land.

 Silence is our meeting place.
-It is our birthright to listen, quietly and undisturbed, to the natural environment and take whatever meanings we may.
+It is our birthright to listen, quietly undisturbed to the natural environmen.
+To take whatever meanings we may.

 Long before the noises of mankind, there were only the sounds of the natural world.
-Our ears evolved perfectly hunted to hear these sounds - sounds that far exceed the range of human speech.
+Our ears evolved perfectly, hunted to hear these sounds - sounds that far exceed the range of human speech.
 The passing breeze, the first birdsongs of spring, the shifting of the tide, all these experiences connect us back to the land to our past.
 Silence is not the absence of something but the presence of everything.
 It is the presence of time, undisturbed.
 It can be felt within the chest.
+Silence is a sensation within ourselves that must be felt.

-Silence nurtures our nature, our human nature and lets us know who we are.
-We become better listeners not only to nature but to each other.
-Silence can be carried like embers from the fire.
+Silence nurtures our human nature and lets us know who we are.
+When we listen within, we become better listeners to nature & to each other.
+Silence is carried like embers from the fire that lights up each other.
 Silence can be found and silence can find you.
 Silence can also be lost and also recovered.
 But silence cannot be imagined.
-To experience the soul swelling wonder of silence, first you must hear it.
+To experience the soul swelling wonder of silence, you must first hear it.

 In 2010, Eric Schmidt, then CEO of google, made an estimate that every two days we create and therefore absorb more information than we did from the dawn of civilisation up to 2003.
 There is increasingly more “mental stuff “ competing for our attention ~ from a multitude of emails, texts, social media & news.
 This auditory and informational stimulus is consuming our attention making it harder to find silence inside our consciousness.